tglucksmann/buybitcoinworldwide.github.io/_exchanges/virwox.md

 desc: VirWox offers one of the few ways to buy bitcoin with PayPal.
 Buy Second Life Lindens with PayPal, and then trade the SLL for bitcoin.
 thumb: virwox.png
 lang: en
-seotitle: "VirWoX Review: Best Way to Buy Bitcoin with PayPal"
+seotitle: "VirWoX Bitcoin Exchange Review"
 website: virwox.com
 website_url: http://buybitcoinww.co/bitcoin_virwox
 contribute: virwox